Combo Niños: Divinos

 The mystical creatures from another world that previously have been in the world of humans but caused chaos and disaster, until they were returned to their own world.
 Most of them seek conquest of the world of humans but are trapped in their world.
-Unfortunately, Diadoro's ambition has led them back to return to the world of humans, and although Diodorus wants them to follow his orders, they ignore him, though some are interested in helping him until it's time to break free and try again to conquer the world by themselves.
-The Divinos each display one of the Four totem symbols on their body that, when touched by the child with the corresponding animal, allows them to transform into their Animal Forms.
+Unfortunately, Diadoro's ambition has led them back to return to the world of humans, and although Diadoro wants them to follow his orders, they ignore him, though some are interested in helping him until it's time to break free and try again to conquer the world by themselves.
+The Divinos each display one of the four totem symbols on their body that, when touched by the child with the corresponding animal, allows them to transform into their Animal Forms.